 Spousal maintenance is generally put in place as a temporary means to allow for the transition from an environment of marital support to the post-marital life.
 In most cases, the spousal maintenance is not designed as a lifelong or long-term payment.
 If the supporting party is no longer able to pay the maintenance due to loss of work or drop in earnings it is worth bringing this issue to the notice of the courts.
 The supporting partner is not under the obligation to pay when doing so would cause them financial hardship.
 They can also petition the court to have the amount of spousal maintenance reduced in such events.
 However, it is necessary that the party inform the court of these realities or they may face legal difficulties.

 The receiving party may issue a waiver as regards the payments if they may wish to no longer be reliant on the payments of their former spouse.
-Should the income of the supporting party change over time so that they earn more than during the marriage the receiving party cannot seek to change the amount of maintenance received based simply on this fact.
+Should the supportinparty’s incomety change over time so that they earn more than during the marriage the receiving party cannot seek to change the amount of maintenance received based simply on this fact.
 The maintenance sum is based on their realities during the course of the marriage.

 As stated above, spousal maintenance is normally a temporary transitional payment.
 Usually it will be concluded following the separation period.
-However, in the event of it continuing post-divorce the courts will usually provide a time-frame by which to allow for the payments.
+However, in the event of the maintenance continuing post-divorce, the courts will usually provide a time-frame to allow for the payments.
 The aim is that the former spouses will be able to make independent lives for themselves out of their former marriage and thus the support is not intended to continue on indefinitely post-dissolution of the marriage.